 How to change tyres on your car

 Sometimes, a tyre puncture can happen when you least expect it.
-As inconvenient as it may be, it is even more important to be able to change your tyre and get back on the road.
+As inconvenient as it may be, it is even more important to be able to change tyres and get back on the road.
 Now, changing your tyre by yourself can seem almost impossible, however it really isn’t.
-In this article, we are going to show you how to change your tyre step by step.
+In this article, we are going to show you how to change tyres step by step.

-To change the tyre of your car, you need to make sure you have the following:
+To change tyres of your car, you need to make sure you have the following:

 Once the car is parked and in a safe location, you can place your warning triangle 50 meters behind your car (if possible).
 This will help warn any drivers that you are a hazard before they get to you.